-Running head: ADVANCED QUANTITATIVE REASONING AND ANALYSIS

 Multiple Regression Analysis

-Lincoln Don Washington

-Class: RSCH-8250H-3

-Walden University

-Instructor: Dr. Crissie Jameson

-Date: July 12, 2015

-Multiple Regression Analysis

 A fashion student was interested in factors that predicted the salaries of catwalk models.
 She collected data from 231 models.
 For each model she asked them their salary per day on days when they were working (Salary), their age (Age), how many years they had worked as a model (Years), and then got a panel of experts from modeling agencies to rate the attractiveness of each model as a percentage, with 100% being perfectly attractive (Beauty).
-We are required to run a multiple regression model to predict the salary of models using age, years and beauty.
+I ran a multiple regression model to predict the salary of models using age, years and beauty.

+Were these met?
+Why or why not?

 The assumptions are as follows: